 Feel free to customize to your liking:

-- Sub your favorite nut butter for the pb.
+- Sub your favorite nut butter for the peanut butter

 - Try Rice Krispies or another crunchy cereal instead of Chex.

 - Eat them plain or just drizzle with chocolate instead of covering the whole top.

 - Use unflavored protein powder instead of vanilla, but you may need to increase the honey and decrease the milk.

 Added bonus?
 You can wrap a batch of these up in some pretty paper and ribbons and give them to a friend as a present at Christmas, their birthday, etc!
 Want more food gift ideas?
 Check out my Homemade Edible Christmas Gifts.

 Want more no-bake protein bar and ball recipes?
 Here are some ideas – some don’t require protein powder – plus another protein bar recipe that does require baking.

 These Peanut Butter Hemp Energy Balls are packed with fiber and protein for a healthy, kid-friendly snack made without protein powder

 My Go-To Energy Ball Recipe is perfect for kids, nursing moms, athletes and anyone looking for a healthy snack.
 They’re full of fiber, protein, and healthy fats and easy to prep ahead of time to keep your freezer stocked.

 These gluten-free, grain-free protein bars make the perfect post-workout snack.